About Texas Instruments Incorporated

 Texas Instruments' focus on its Analog and Embedded Processing units is paying off.
 They combined to produce 90% of the company's revenue, almost double since 2004.
 The company believes that analog and embedded processors offer diversity of applications, long product life cycles, and lower-cost manufacturing processes.

-TI has identified two markets where analog and embedded processes can generate growing sales over time: industrial and automotive.
-More and more functions are handled by semiconductors in industrial machinery and vehicles.
-In 2017, automotive and industrial combined to provide about 55% of TI’s revenue, up from 42% in 2013.
-TI is investing heavily in processors for those markets, shifting resources from products for other markets.
-It reduced overall R&D in products for the personal electronics market, but is making selective investments in it.
+More narrowly, TI has identified two markets where analog and embedded processes can generate growing sales over time: industrial and automotive.
+In 2018, automotive and industrial combined to provide about 55% of TI's revenue.
+TI believe these markets represent the best growth opportunities over the next decade or longer, due to increasing semiconductor content.

 TI faces strong competition around the world from other chipmakers.
 The industry consolidation that TI has avoided has created bigger competitors with wider ranges of products and deeper resources.
 On the other side of the spectrum, small companies with innovative products are capable of snatching market share away.